norbert-s/bookstore/README.md

 # bookstore

-bookstore app with admin, security, admin and user functions, and with queries
+bookstore spring boot app with roles, security(basic authentication) user functions, and with queries

 Currently it is not possible to deploy to heroku with database support for security concerns